nenoNaninu/TypedSignalR.Client/README.md

 ### Cancellation
 In pure SignalR, `CancellationToken` is passed for each invoke.

-On the other hand, in TypedSignalR.Client, `CancellationToken` is passed only once when creating HubProxy.
+On the other hand, in TypedSignalR.Client, `CancellationToken` is passed only once when creating hub proxy.
 The passed `CancelationToken` will be used for each invoke internally.

 ```cs